vladiRoz/TangerineTripBot/README.md

 - Destination (or leave blank for suggestions)
 - Trip Duration (number of days)
 - Travel Dates / Season / Month
-- Vacation Style (e.g., Family Trip, Romantic Getaway, City, etc.)
+- Vacation Style (select multiple options from an interactive keyboard)
 - Departure City
 - Currency
 - Number of Adults